Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/c_cg_concepts.md

 ---

-    title: Governance services
+    title: "Governance services"
-    linkTitle: Governance services
+    linkTitle: "Governance services"
     weight: 130

----
-{{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/PrimaryCGorUM  >}} and Flow Manager are two {{< TransferCFT/axwayvariablesPlatformorSuiteLongName  >}} management applications that provide a set of services for administering Transfer CFTs.
-From the {{< TransferCFT/PrimaryCGorUM  >}} UI, for example, you can configure, access logs, and perform operational tasks for your {{< TransferCFT/axwayvariablesComponentShortName  >}}.
-Central Governance also simplifies the task of creating file transfers definitions, and supports mass deployment of configuration changes to groups of {{< TransferCFT/axwayvariablesComponentShortName  >}}s.
+---{{< TransferCFT/axwayvariablesCompanyName  >}} Flow Manager and {{< TransferCFT/PrimaryCGorUM  >}} are two {{< TransferCFT/axwayvariablesPlatformorSuiteLongName  >}} management applications that provide a set of services for administering Transfer CFTs.
+From the Flow Manager UI, for example, you can configure, access logs, and perform operational tasks for your {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+Flow Manager also simplifies the task of creating flows, and supports mass deployment of configuration changes to groups of {{< TransferCFT/axwayvariablesComponentShortName  >}}s.

+## {{< TransferCFT/suitevariablesFlowManager  >}}

+Flow Manager is an enterprise-scale MFT solution that provides a set of services and templates to configure and deploy file transfer patterns.
+Flow Manager also provides API services to extend the MFT functionality.
+Using Flow Manager you can deploy anywhere, control centrally, and empower IT and business users with self-service MFT capabilities.
+Flow Manager helps you to increase the efficiency of your data exchange ecosystem, reduce time to revenue, and streamline your business file transfer needs.

+## {{< TransferCFT/PrimaryCGorUM  >}}

 {{< TransferCFT/PrimaryCGorUM  >}} offers the following key features: